CharlieCallahan/GPU_Accelerated_Absorption_Sim/readme.txt

 install the latest nvidia drivers for your GPU https://www.nvidia.com/Download/index.aspx

-install microsoft visual studio build tools if you are using windows, this downloads the required windows c++ compiler
+install microsoft visual studio build tools (only versions 2017-2019 work!) if you are using windows, this downloads the required windows c++ compiler

 Then install the nvidia cuda toolkit at https://developer.nvidia.com/cuda-downloads